mempool/mempool/frontend/README.md

 ### 1. Build the Frontend

-_Node.js 16 and npm 7 are recommended._
+_Make sure to use Node.js 16.10 and npm 7._

 Build the frontend:

 ```
 cd frontend
-npm install # add --prod for production
+npm install
 npm run build
 ```